simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 Not collecting any information would be silly and unrealistic for an analytics tool.
 We do collect information that is necessary to show you _simple_ analytics, but unlike other analytics tools, we don't collect more than absolutely necessary.
 Here is a list of what we **do and don't** collect from your visitors.

-> [Visit our table overview](/data-points) for a detailed list of data points we collect
+> [Visit our importance overview](/data-points) for a detailed list of metrics we collect

 ### Cookies